 TFC Short Volume

-Truist Financial Corporation (TFC) operates in the Financial Services sector, specifically the Banks - Regional industry, with a market capitalization near $57.98B, listed on NYSE, employing roughly 37,529 people, carrying a beta of 0.91 to the broader market.
-Truist Financial Corporation, a holding company, provides banking and trust services in the Southeastern and Mid-Atlantic United States.
+Truist Financial Corporation (TFC) operates in the Financial Services sector, specifically the Banks - Regional industry, with a market capitalization near $62.90B, listed on NYSE, employing roughly 37,529 people, carrying a beta of 0.88 to the broader market.
+Truist Financial Corporation operates as a diversified financial holding company, providing an extensive array of banking and trust services throughout the Southeastern and Mid-Atlantic regions of the United States.
 Led by William Henry Rogers Jr., public since 1980-03-18.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.